Michael Sheen

 BiographyMichael Christopher Sheen (born 5 February 1969) is a Welsh actor.
 After training at London's Royal Academy of Dramatic Art (RADA), he worked mainly in theatre throughout the 1990s with stage roles in Romeo and Juliet (1992), Don't Fool with Love (1993), Peer Gynt (1994), The Seagull (1995), The Homecoming (1997), and Henry V (1997).
 He received Olivier Awards nominations for his performances in Amadeus (1998) at the Old Vic, Look Back in Anger (1999) at the National Theatre and Caligula (2003) at the Donmar Warehouse.

-Early this century Sheen began screen acting, focusing on biographical films.
+In the 2000s Sheen began screen acting, focusing on biographical films.
 For writer Peter Morgan, he starred in a trilogy of films as British prime minister Tony Blair—the television film The Deal in 2003, The Queen (2006), and The Special Relationship (2010)—earning him nominations for both a BAFTA Award and an Emmy.
 He was also nominated for a BAFTA as the troubled comic actor Kenneth Williams in BBC Four's 2006 Fantabulosa!, and was nominated for a fourth Olivier Award in 2006 for portraying the broadcaster David Frost in Frost/Nixon, a role he revisited in the 2008 film adaptation of the play.
 He starred as the controversial football manager Brian Clough in The Damned United (2009).

-Since 2009 Sheen has had a wider variety of roles.
+Since 2009, Sheen has had a wider variety of roles.
 In 2009, he appeared in two fantasy films, Underworld: Rise of the Lycans and The Twilight Saga: New Moon, and in 2010, he made a four-episode guest appearance in the NBC comedy 30 Rock.
 He appeared in the science-fiction film Tron: Legacy (2010) and Woody Allen's romantic comedy Midnight in Paris (2011).
-He directed and starred in National Theatre Wales's The Passion.
+He directed and starred in National Theatre Wales' The Passion.
 From late 2011 until early 2012, he played the title role in Hamlet at the Young Vic.
 He played a lead role in The Twilight Saga: Breaking Dawn – Part 2 in 2012.
 In 2013, he received a Golden Globe nomination for his role in Showtime's television drama Masters of Sex.

 Biography from the Wikipedia article Michael Sheen.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.